dream-olfaction/olfaction-prediction/data/derived/meansx_readme.txt

-Readme for meansx.csv, DREAM Olfaction data
+Readme for meansx_train.csv, meansx_lb.csv, meansx_test.csv derived from DREAM Olfaction data

-The file contains two rows for each molecule, corresponding to two different measured dilutions.
+Each file contains two rows for each molecule, corresponding to two different measured dilutions.
 The prediction features are duplicated for each pair of rows.

 Columns: